Yashua Klos

 Yashua Klos (born 1977) is an American visual artist and educator.
 He is known for his large-scale collage and woodcut works, which address issues of identity, race, memory and community.
 Klos lives in The Bronx, and has lived in Brooklyn in New York City.

 Early life and education

 Klos was born in 1977, in Chicago, Illinois, where he grew up on Chicago's South Side and was raised by his single mother.
-Kos is biracial, his mother is white, and his father is black.
+Klos is biracial, his mother is white, and his father is black.
 Klos's artwork is influenced by his childhood neighborhood, and his family.
 In adulthood, he was reunited with his paternal family in Detroit after a genetic test was matched with his cousin.

 He received a BFA degree in 2000 at Northern Illinois University.
 Klos then studied abroad in 2002 in Monflanquin, France, where he investigated renaissance painting techniques at Atelier Neo Medici.
 He received a MFA degree in 2009 at Hunter College in New York City.